hunyadi/md2conf/README.md

   --webui-links         Enable Confluence Web UI links.
 (Typically required for on-prem versions of Confluence.)
   --alignment {center,left,right}
                         Alignment for block-level images and formulas (default: 'center').
+  --use-panel           Transform admonitions and alerts into a Confluence custom panel.
 ```

 ### Using the Docker container